Ask, Reason, Assist: Robot Collaboration via Natural Language and Temporal Logic: Proposed Method

 \subsection{Generating Help Requests, Offers, and Confirmations}

 We implement a multi-robot communication protocol for collaborative conflict resolution using LLMs.
 This protocol involves three capabilities: send, receive and broadcast.
-We define three types of messages: help requests, help offers, and help confirmations\footnote{An example help request is in \Cref{appx:example_request} and help offer in \Cref{appx:example_proposal}.}.
+We define three types of messages: help requests, help offers, and help confirmations.
+See examples in App.\ref{appx:example_request} and \ref{appx:example_proposal}.

-Help requests are broadcast messages sent by a robot facing a conflict after determining that it requires help, by reasoning over the conflict $(\confmsg, \confposition, \confduration)$ and its own capabilities $\capabilities_i$, conditioned on a prompt $\prompt\conf \in \NL$:
+Help requests are broadcast messages sent by a robot $i$ facing a conflict after determining that it requires help, by reasoning over the conflict $(\confmsg, \confposition, \confduration)$ and its own capabilities $\capabilities_i$, conditioned on a prompt $\prompt\conf \in \NL$:

 where $\reason$ abstractly represents NL reasoning, implemented with foundation models.
 Help requests describe the scene, location, what is required for the conflict to be resolved, and why the robot cannot resolve the conflict.
 To ensure conflict location and requester capabilities are included in help requests, we use constrained generation \cite{beurer2023prompting}.